KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Representation.md

     - Hexadecimal is used for representation as using decimal would take up a maximum of 3 × 16 = 48 digits, which is inconvenient.

 ### MAC Address
-Media Access Control (MAC) address – A sequence of bytes (usu- ally permanent in nature) that is used to identify a particular network interface controller.
+Media Access Control (MAC) address – A sequence of bytes (usually permanent in nature) that is used to identify a particular network interface controller.

 It is a permanent way to locate or identify a specific computer or device, as the IP address of a computer may change each time